The 2016 Dice Hate Me Holiday Gift Guide

 Best Game for Those iOS-Addicted Relatives

-Igloo Pop is a game for 2-6 fishstick-loving ice giants from Heinz Meister and Klaus Zoch.
-It retails for about $30 and you can buy it online here or at your Favorite Local Game Store.
+Welcome to the Dungeon is for 2-4 dungeon delvers from Masato Uesugi.
+It retails for $15 and you can buy it online here or at your Favorite Local Game Store.

 Although we provide convenient links to buy many of the games in the gift guide online, we highly encourage all of you dear readers to shop at and support your local game store.
 Without the heroic efforts of the intrepid brick and mortar store owners, the hobby wouldn’t be half as amazing as it is today.
 Here is a list of Dice Hate Me-approved local game stores that we have either visited or have been helpful to us and the hobby.
 If you’re near one of these, buy there and give small business owners a warm glow this holiday season!